DiscreteMaths/DM04-Functions/Julia in Imaging - Siobhan Ryan.md

 ###Training model
 Since we now have both the images data and labels represented vectors of real numbers, we are ready to apply a machine learning algorithm.
 The algorithm should learn the patterns in the images that identify the character in the label.
-###How Julia compares to matlab for image compression.

 Red, Green and Blue.